Are you taking your kids on a road trip to Disney? Here are 8 Disney activities and games for kids you can play during your road trip.

 1. Disney Sing-a-Long

 A great way to engage your kids and lift their spirits when they’re sitting for long periods is by singing songs.
-When they’re jamming to great tunes from their favorite animated movies or televisions series, they’ll forget about how long they’ll have to wait (and sit) before meeting Mickey Mouse.
+When they’re jamming to great tunes from their favorite animated movies or television series, they’ll forget about how long they’ll have to wait (and sit) before meeting Mickey Mouse.

 Most Disney series and movies have original soundtracks you can purchase and download to your phone or are available on streaming apps.
 Disney even has a Disney’s Greatest Hits albums.
 If your car has a CD player, you might consider going the old-fashioned route and filling a nylon CD binder with soundtracks from your son’s or daughter’s favorite Disney productions.